The Ben Lomond Hike – Complete Guide

 Where does the Ben Lomond Hike start from?

 Ok, so first things first – where does the Ben Lomond Hike start from?
-The Ben Lomond Hike starts right in town at the end of Brecon Street.
+The Ben Lomond Hike starts right in Queenstown town center at the end of Brecon Street.
 This is also the place where you catch the gondola to the Skyline complex above Queenstown.
 From the end of this street, there are clearly marked signs that point you to the trail.

 It is really easy to find and there are plenty of staff around you can ask if you do get a little lost!